show-o-atakun/easy_sheet_io/README.md

 ### Additional features about header
 When you set *header: nil*, then default headers ("column0", "column1", ...) are set.

 If you want symbol headers instead of string, then set *symbol_header: true*.
-(Notations header: :string, header: :symbol are abolished.)

 If duplicated data were found in header line, then surfix numbers are added to them (e.g. "x_0", "x_1", ...)